dsoper2/powertool-hcl/README.md

 Get-UcsSupportedDrivers -Name $Name -CCOCred $cred  -FwVersion '3.1(2c)' -OsVendorCode 4 -OsVersionCode 148 -Chassis 3 -SlotId 1

-<FwVersion> is the UCSM bundle version to check for compatibility.
+-FwVersion is the UCSM bundle version to check for compatibility.
 The script replaces the version queried from the system with this value.

-Values for <OSVendorCode> can be retrieved with the Get-UcsOsVendor cmdlet, and <OSVersionCode> can be retrieved with the Get-UcsOperatingSystem cmdlet.
+Values for -OSVendorCode can be retrieved with the Get-UcsOsVendor cmdlet, and -OSVersionCode can be retrieved with the Get-UcsOperatingSystem cmdlet.